 This function is supported by PromQL.

-See also tmax_over_time.
+See also tmax_over_time and min_over_time.

 median_over_time(series_selector[d]) is a rollup function, which calculates median value over raw samples on the given lookbehind window d per each time series returned from the given series_selector.